licheez/ngAlpha/a17/projects/alpha-lbs/README.md

 # AlphaLbs

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

 ## Description

 This package is a tiny local message bus service that enables components and services to communicate via publish/subscribe

-## Running unit tests

-Run `ng test AlphaLbs` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Usage